Speedmaster vs Aqua Terra: Which Omega Should You Buy?

 2. Speedmaster ’57

-The Speedmaster ’57 pays tribute to the original 1957 Speedmaster design that started the entire collection.
-Omega created this reference as a vintage-inspired model with modern engineering.
-It typically features broad arrow hands and a slightly different case profile compared with the Moonwatch.
+Speedmaster ’57 nods to the original 1957 design that kicked off the whole line.
+Omega rebuilt it as a vintage-inspired model with modern engineering, usually with broad-arrow hands and a slimmer case profile than the Moonwatch.

 Key Specifications